Application for a temporary residency visa for high school exchange student:

 Remarks: Do not use metered postage (for mailing to the Consulate General in New York only).
 Please note that the Embassy of Belgium in Washington DC and the Consulate General in New York no longer work with FedEx.
 (You can use UPS or USPS).

 The visa application fee is non-refundable, whether your visa is actually issued or not.
+The visa fee can be paid by money order OR by including a filled out credit card authorization form (Washington DC and Los Angeles only).

 Please refer to the following table for payment options: